eengstrom/eengstrom.github.io/_posts/2017-05-17-one-time-secret-via-bash.md

 tags: bash, security
 ---

+I've been playing with
+[OneTimeSecret][ots], and wanted `bash` scripted access to it.
+I had to write it myself.

-For a number of reasons, I've been playing with [OneTimeSecret](http://onetimesecret.com), a nice little service that allows you to share a secret with someone else and know that it can only be viewed once.
+[OneTimeSecret][ots] is a nice little service that allows you to share a secret with someone else and know that it can only be viewed once.
 Additional features such as Time To Live (TTL) and Encrypted secrets, plus direct email to the intended recipient are nice bonuses.